rclassit/python-challenge/README.md

       Profit = []
       Change_Profit[]

-      Now we want to append are relevant data with a loop in the csvread: for row in csvread:
+      Now we want to append our relevant data with a loop in the csvread: for row in csvread:
         #Value iteration
         dates.append(row[0])